Tell Our Leaders:

 Why Take The Pledge?

 Climate change is already harming Americans today - from extreme weather to higher food and energy bills to increased public health threats.
-The costs of these impacts are borne by our families and our communities.
+The costs are borne by our families and our communities, destroying the American dream of shared prosperity and justice.
+Overcoming the climate emergency is the great moral imperative of our time.

 Dirty fossil fuel money is corrupting our political system and blocking bold action on climate change.
 Fossil fuel companies spent more than $260 million in campaign contributions and lobbying Congress in the 2016 cycle.
 In exchange for their cash, these companies expect to receive billions in subsidies and friendly laws that benefit polluters instead of people.

-We need leaders that reject the influence of fossil fuel money and plan for a climate-safe, renewable energy future.
+We need leaders that reject the influence of fossil fuel money and plan for a just, climate-safe, renewable energy future for everyone, not just the few.
 We must separate oil & state.